akawana/ComfyUI-Folded-Prompts/README.md

 The node saves JSON representations of your trees in `/input/prompts_folded/`.
 This folder is optional — you may delete it at any time.
 All data is still stored in the workflow itself.

+**V 2.0**
+Added line weight control to the "FP Folded Prompts" node.
+You can now set the weight of tags or any text.

 <img src="preview_folded_prompt.jpg" width="100%"/>